EJWilcoxProjects/EJWilcoxProjects.github.io/DSR.md

 ![rocker first](https://i.ibb.co/CzrPGDZ/Double-Stop-Rocker-Top-Variation-3-2022-Jul-31-10-47-06-AM-000-Customized-View6365680705-png-alpha.png)

 Above is my first design of the top rocking pad with all established indents for magnets and coins (which will be discussed further in the page).
 This design uses horizontally printed pivots that slot into two 'U' shaped holders on the rocker base shown below.
-Although seeming fragile, this design holds up very well aswell as still rocking smoothly after constant use.
+Although these small plastic rods seem fragile, this design holds up very well aswell as still rocking smoothly after constant use.

 ![rocker bottom](https://i.ibb.co/12x50jS/Rocker-base-design-dupe-2022-Jul-31-10-33-59-AM-000-Customized-View11890239674-png-alpha.png)